buenodeandrade/wool-n-woods/README.md

 - **Starting Menu**: The game starts with a simple menu.
 Click the "Start!" button to begin playing.
 - **Movement**: Use the arrow keys or WASD to move the character.
 - **Attack**: Press the attack button (spacebar or mouse left-click) to attack in the direction the character is facing.

-## Preview

-You can play the game on itch.io by following this [link](https://br4u.itch.io/wool-n-woods).

 ## Future Improvements